cstefanache/marvin-dev/README.md

 ### Config tab

-Fill in the rootURL of the application for which you want to write automation tests:
+Fill in the rootURL of the application under test:

 <img width="906" alt="image" src="https://user-images.githubusercontent.com/15820565/215423279-5945ec08-cc12-40e2-9095-3b5ebeb728f7.png">

 #### Config tab - URL Replacers section

-You have the possibility to replace the resources in the application with some generic aliases, in order to be able to address that page in a generic manner.
-For this, Marvin allow you to define replacer rules (regex or exact match) for application URLs, when resources are included in the path URL.
+You have the possibility to replace the application resources with some generic aliases, in order to be able to address that page in a generic manner.
+For this, Marvin allows you to define replacer rules (regex or exact match) for application URLs.

-`Eg: An URL in the application under test could be: `https://localhost:4200/articles/2423453254354356465` for the Article details page.
+`Eg: An URL in the application under test could be: `https://localhost:4200/articles/2423453254354356465` -> for the Article details page.
 We want to refer the Article details page for any article from the application.
 In this case we want to have something like this: `https://localhost:4200/articles/{articleId}`. `

 <img width="906" alt="image" src="https://user-images.githubusercontent.com/15820565/215424951-959598db-4a12-4888-85a4-a4588d0d7a8b.png">

 #### Config tab - Info Selectors section

-You have the possibility to extend the default info selectors that are configured by default in the code.
+You have the possibility to extend the default info selectors that are configured in the source code.

 `Eg: span, p are not included in the default info selectors`